 “Blackbeard” was Edward Teach’s second most famous name.
 He was known for his tricks and commanding ships with fear and force.

 The Blackbeard flag featured a horned skull holding a spear in one hand and making a toast with the other.
 It was pointed at a blood-red heart.
-The Blackbeard flag was designed to look devilish and to indicate that he would be a slow, torturous death to all those who attacked him.
+The Blackbeard flag was designed to look devilish and indicate that he would be a slow, torturous death to all who attacked him.

 Raise Your Flag on Sunshine Scenic Tours’ Pirate Ship